MystenLabs/sui-stack-messaging-sdk/Setup.md

       threshold: 2, // Number of key servers required (default: 2) },

-    // Optional: is using a smart contract specific to your app (see below for full config)
+    // Optional: if using a smart contract specific to your app (see below for full config)
     packageConfig: { ... }
   })
 );